-Additionally, you will be required to commit yourself to doing all that is required of you in preparation for the 2017/2018 school year.
+Additionally, you will be required to commit yourself to doing all that is required of you in preparation for the 2019-2020 school year.

 That said, you will be required to obtain a copy of and read in its entirety The House on Mango Street by Sandra Cisneros.
 In order to be successful, you must practice the close reading skills that you have learned in Pre AP English I by completing a dialectical journal for the novel.
 You are required to complete 20 dialectical entries.
 Please see the handout attached for examples and instructions.
-In addition, you must complete the Map Project and the Create your own Vignette activity.
-Again, examples and instructions are provided.
-(Please note that for the map project you must create your own.
-Any maps that copy examples from the internet or examples provided as is will not receive credit.
-These examples are there to guide you and give direction for your own thoughts, not to copy exactly as is.)
-This assignment must be completed and turned in on the first day of school.
 During the first week of school, a close reading exam over the text will be given.
 It is strongly recommended that you acquire this novel at your earliest convenience.